Skip to main content

 The Police Vulnerable Sector Check WILL NOT include:

-1. Convictions under provincial statutes (i.e. Highway Traffic Act, Trespass to Property Act, Liquor Licence Act)
+1. Convictions under provincial statutes (i.e. Highway Traffic Act, Trespass to Property Act, Liquor License Act)

 2. Local police contact (unless, in very exceptional circumstances, where it meets the Exceptional Disclosure Assessment)